Assistant for Multi-Faith Programs

 Each year the Tucker Foundation provides the opportunity for students to spend their Spring Break as part of a service-learning trip, known as Alternative Spring Break trips.

 The goal of Alternative Spring Break (ASB) trips is to bridge students from a variety of academic, social, and ideological interests together in the interest of community service and social justice.
-The ASB program aims to provide opportunities for meaningful service that introduce students to domestic and international social issues, to engage participants in meaningful dialogue and reflection on these experiences, and to practice and develop service-oriented leadership, awareness, and collaboration skills throughout their Dartmouth careers.
+The ASB program aims to provide opportunities for meaningful service that introduce students to domestic and international social issues, to engage participants in meaningful dialogue and reflection on these experiences, and to practice and develop service-oriented leadership, awareness, and collaboration skills for their Dartmouth careers and beyond.